Iris RESTful Server and IrisTileSource: An Iris implementation for existing OpenSeaDragon viewers: Conclusion

 \section{Conclusion}

 The Iris RESTful Server and \gls{osd} \textit{IrisTileSource} allow for immediate and easy replacement of \gls{dzi} images with \gls{ife} encoded slide files within digital pathology \gls{wsi} workflows.
 Prepackaged container images allow for server deployment in a scalable microservice architecture and require altering only four lines of viewer code to begin rendering with the new IrisTileSource within existing \gls{osd} viewers.
 Written in C++ with the highly templated Boost Beast library and on top of the \gls{ife} deserialization library this is a low-overhead fast deployment that can issue slide tiles in 21 ms on average under an high request load of over 3883 tile requests per second, even when hosted on a small \$200 USD compute module chipboard (the equivalent of a Raspberry-Pi CM4).
 We provide the Iris RESTful Example domain, a server that hosts example \gls{ife} encoded slide files and responds natively to Iris RESTful \gls{api} calls, for community use to evaluate HTTPS implementations with the Iris RESTful API and accelerate the development process.
+All relevant Iris implementations are available under the MIT software license.